beringresearch/ivis/paper.md

 Further information on the algorithm and its application to single cell datasets can be found in [@ivis_scirep].
 Implementation of the `ivis` algorithm is available on [GitHub](https://github.com/beringresearch/ivis).

+# Acknowledgements
+This work was supported by funding from the European Commission’s Seventh Framework Programme [FP7-2007-2013] under grant agreement n°HEALTH-F2-2013-602114 (Athero-B-Cell).